Program Directors and Discipline Coordinators ()

-* Not offered for 2013.
+* Not offered for 2017.

-Note: Non-foundational units of study can be used to count to one specialisation only.
+Note: Non-foundational (advanced) units of study can be used to count to one specialisation only.
 For example, FINC6001 cannot be used to count towards both a Finance and Banking specialisation.

 Students who commenced study in the Master of Commerce in 2011 may choose to complete their specialisation according to the information set out above or can choose to complete according to the information set out in the following downloadable PDF which lists the 2011 structure.
 Students should also refer to the handbook of the year they commenced study for exact details of their specialisation requirements.